Ojami/bfilereader/README.md

     tall               395.73
 ```

 In scenarios 1 and 2, parallel ``bfilereader`` performed better than both MATLAB tall datastore and sequential ``bfilereader``.
-However, when file does not fit into the memory like the one in scenario 3, and memory overhead is can be a serious issue.
-Under such circumstances, parallel computing can significantly affect the performance.
+However, when file does not fit into the memory like the case in scenario 3, memory overhead can be a serious issue.
+Under such circumstances, parallel computing can negatively affect the performance.
+Therefore, don't apply ``parallel`` flag just because it seems cool! proper benchmarking can show if your task really benefits from parallel computing or not.
-Bottom-line: ``bfilereader`` parallel has a better performance than sequential only when memory overhead.